ckhung/t-sne-lab/README.md

 The first row of the csv file must contain the column names.
 <del>A column whose name begins with '@'</del>
-Fields appearing in the "labelF" array in the config file can be used as the coloring and/or the text labeling field.
+Columns appearing in the <del>"labelF"</del> "labelCol" array in the config file can be used as the coloring and/or the text labeling field.
-Fields appearing in the "ignoreF" array are ignored.
+Columns appearing in the <del>"ignoreF"</del> "ignoreCol" array are ignored.

 t-sne-lab is a front-end of Andrej Karpathy's [javascript implementation](https://github.com/karpathy/tsnejs)